meghbhalerao/semantic-segmentation/gen_seg/gen_test/README.md

 - Where are the following variables coming from: `data_path`, `save_path`, `model_path1`.
 - How to choose the appropriate model path by looking at the standard output file from the logs.

-1. This is the folder you want to `cd` into when you want to generate tumor segmentations for the testing dataset Brain MR Images.
+1. This is the folder you want to `cd` into when you want to generate tumor segmentations for the testing datset.
 2. The segmentation is generated using 5 models (which are trained using 5 fold cross validation), by first individually generating predictions of each model and then combining them using majority voting.
 3. In this folder you can see the files named as `seg_single_model*.*` and `submit_single*.sh`.
 The latter files are helper scripts for the inference and takes a patient name as input (it is the only input that this executable takes).
 This patient name needs to be present in `data_path` (how to set the `data_path` will be described in further points)
 4. The `seg_single_model*.py` needs to be edited with proper paths to generate the segmentations correctly.